analysiscenter/batchflow/doc/parallel.md

 ## Targets
-There are four targets available: threads, nogil, async, mpc
+There are four targets available: `threads`, `nogil`, `async`, `mpc`

 ### threads
-A method will be parallelized with [concurrent.futures.ThreadPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor)
+A method will be parallelized with [concurrent.futures.ThreadPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor).
-Take into account that due to [GIL](https://wiki.python.org/moin/GlobalInterpreterLock) only one python function will run in any given moment (pseudo-parallelism).
+Take into account that due to [GIL](https://wiki.python.org/moin/GlobalInterpreterLock) only one python thread will run in any given moment (pseudo-parallelism).
 However, for a function with intesive I/O processing or waiting for some synchronization you might get a considerable performance increase.

 This is a default engine which is used if you don't specify `target` in the `inbatch_parallel` decorator.